Berkoff and Brecht Workshop

-This workshop is designed to give the students an in-depth session and insight into the works of theatres most recognised practitioners.
-We will explore a practitioner of your choice and examples of performance inspired by this specific style of theatre to develop the students practical and theoretical understanding of drama.
+This workshop is designed to give the students an in-depth session and insight into the works of some of theatres most recognised practitioners.
+We will explore either Steven Berkoff or Bertolt Brecht's practices and examples of their performance style to develop the students practical and theoretical understanding of the drama style used.

 In a practical and interactive way, we will offer a session of exploration to greater understand how a particular practitioner may respond or treat a theme/issue, how this is communicated to the audience through stylistic qualities, and how this can be interpreted and inspire future texts and projects.